mwinzi/mwinzi/README.md

 <div align="justify">

 I am everything computer and software.
-I possess an ever-blazing passion for software development and hardware application and enjoy playing with DIY projects and turning ideas or concepts into their software equivalence.
+I possess an ever-blazing passion for software development, hardware application and enjoy playing with DIY projects.
+Generally, turning ideas and concepts into their coded and automated equivalence.
 Obviously, I haven't done substantial work on all my computer-related passions owed to the usual suspects called reasons.
 Some of which, excuses.
 Every programmer has those, and don't let one tell you otherwise.

 </div>